Jack Molinas

-Jacob Louis Molinas (October 31, 1931 - August 3, 1975) was an American professional basketball player, playing first for Columbia University, in New York City, and later briefly in the early National Basketball Association (NBA) with the Fort Wayne Pistons (then in Fort Wayne, Indiana and later relocated to Detroit, Michigan).
-He also played for multiple minor league franchises and teams after his brief NBA stint (mostly out in Pennsylvania, although he would play in the summer leagues, sometimes with other players that had controversial pasts as well) during the 1950s and early 1960s.
+Jacob Louis Molinas (October 31, 1931 - August 3, 1975) was an American professional basketball player, playing first for Columbia University in New York City, and later briefly in the early National Basketball Association (NBA) with the Fort Wayne Pistons.
+He also played for multiple minor league teams after his brief NBA stint (mostly in Pennsylvania, although he would play in the summer leagues, sometimes with other players that had controversial pasts as well) during the 1950s and early 1960s.
 During that period of time, he supposedly became an associate of the Genovese crime family due to his association with a couple of people there, and he later became a key figure in one of the most wide-reaching point shaving cheating scandals in college basketball history.

 Early life

 Molinas grew up in Brooklyn and attended the then all-boys premier academic selective specialized Stuyvesant High School in Manhattan of New York City.
 His parents owned a bar on Coney Island, the ocean-side resort in Brooklyn.
+Molinas notably was among a part of the crowd of people to see his hometown New York Knicks in their first ever home game at the Madison Square Garden against the Chicago Stags in the Basketball Association of America on November 11, 1946 (with Molinas sitting at Section 325 during that night's game) due to him being among a group of students that were from the Bronx High School of Science that he would sometimes hang out with.
+That game not only was a game where he could see himself competing against the rest of the competition in that league (which would later be rebranded into the National Basketball Association), but also continue seeing him getting involved with the world of gambling after he previously met up with Joe Hacken (who would later be a long-time associate of his) at the young age of 12 years old.

 College career

 He attended Columbia University from 1950 to 1953 where he played basketball.
 In the 1952–1953 season he was the captain of Columbia's team and led the team in scoring.
 In 1953, he set a team record for most points scored in a game—a mark that was eclipsed a few years later by Chet Forte.
 During his time in Columbia, he was measured to have a genius-level I.Q. of 175.
-He also had some involvement in the CCNY point-shaving scandal back when he played college basketball, though he was never caught while he played for Columbia.
+He also had some involvement in the 1951 college basketball point-shaving scandal back when he played college basketball, though he was never caught while he played for Columbia.